mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One - Outline.md

+# Meta

+Marxism is a powerful tool for understanding capitalist societies.
+Taylorism and Fordism lead to an enormous change in how productive societies functioned.
+Fordism and its emphasis on production became the foundation for Western capitalist societies after World War II.
+Where workers were once valued for their productive output, they gradually become more important as consumers.
+Firms became vertically integrated and concentrated their capital to become more efficient.
+The result: computers were powerful tools for experimentation, but they have been thoroughly commoditised and created as devices for consumption.
+Huge corporate entities define the everyday lives of consumer/users as such.

 # Core concepts:
 - commodity fetishism & consumption
 - - Marx's conception of commodity fetishism and its poor fit with media, as demonstrated by Marshall Mcluhan and the television